MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_PHY/README.md

 ## Testing on hardware
 Even though we have connected the signals at top level, we have not connected the signals from the lan8720a interface module.
-It therefore doesn't make sense to test the current design on the board.
 However, since we now have added the PHY signals to the top level, and we have added generation of clock and reset, then the PHY will now be reset in default mode.
 This means that it will autonegotiate link.
 Connecting the board to an Ethernet switch will allow the PHY to establish link, and that will show up on the LED's on the board.

+Furthermore, I've added a counter that will increment whenever an Ethernet frame is received without any errors.
+This counter is shown on the overlay, and should increment occasionally, whenever a broadcast frame is sent on the local switch.
+You can induce such traffic by issuing a ping command to an unknown IP address.
+This will send an ARP request once every second.
+The 'ETH' counter in the overlay should increment, and you should see the link activity diode on the Nexys4DDR board blink once every second.
+This little demonstration shows that the CRC calculation is correct.